felipefava/request_params_validation/README.md

 necessary, because we could just defined the params validations inside de action block.
 However, it will have more sense in the future, when more extra options be added.

-As you might notice, for defining required parameters we use the `required` method, otherwise we have the `optional` method.
+For defining required parameters we use the `required` method, otherwise we have the `optional` method.
 This two methods accept 2 arguments and a block.
 The first argument is the only one required, and is the name or key of the parameter.
 The second argument is an options hash for specifing the extra validations, and the block is for defining nested params.